FPtje/Sublime-GLua-Highlight/README.md

 WHEN INSTALLED:
 Open a lua file and go to view > Apply Syntax Highlighting > Gmod Lua.
 This file and the next one you'll open will have the GLua syntax.

+## Credits

+Thanks to @JohnnyCrazy for his wiki scraper that provides the autocomplete entries!